 Promotes strategies that can improve indoor air as well as providing access to natural daylight and views and improving acoustics.

 The LEED for Homes rating system acknowledges that a green home is only truly green if the people who live in it use the green features to maximum effect.
 Awareness & Education credits encourage home builders and real estate professionals to provide homeowners, tenants and building managers with the education and tools they need to understand what makes their home green and how to make the most of those features.

 Provides bonus points for projects that use new and innovative technologies and strategies to improve a building’s performance well beyond what is required by other LEED credits

 USGBC-LI has a calendar full of events that reflect the mission and current goals of the Chapter by educating and connecting our membership.
 By sponsoring events, corporations can promote themselves among a vast group or a targeted audience.

-A quarterly morning meeting that provides information on the chapter, its committees, events and initiatives.
+A yearly meeting that provides information on the chapter, its committees, events and initiatives.
 This event is also a networking forum for members to share ideas with each other and with committee chairs and board members.

 Study Groups & Educational Workshops:

-Study groups help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
+Our study groups and educational workshops help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
 Workshops educate members on applying their LEED knowledge on variety of disciplines form New Construction, Healthcare and Educational facilities to homes and neighborhood development.

 Community & Resource:

-USGBC-LI offers scholarships to students, informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.
+USGBC-LI offers informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.